Updated Dec, 2015

 This is the same old con; I am your friend, I will help you, as they slowly bring compromise and laxity with them.

-That is the same error that the COG Groups have fallen into.
-By seeking to bring in people with little understanding for the sake of numbers and income to help the cause, they have diluted the zeal of the saints into a lukewarm thing, a foul odor to our Lord.
+That is the same error that many have fallen into today in seeking to bring in people with little understanding for the sake of numbers and income to help the cause, they have diluted the zeal of the saints into a lukewarm thing, a foul odor to our Lord.

 If we are not very carful to test every word of men by the Word of God, Satan will sow the most talented dedicated men, who quickly rise to the top in the church of God.